Cybersecurity

 Carlos G. Sháněl, Director, Center for Cybersecurity Studies, Casla Institute

-By Carlos G. Sháněl, Director, Center for Cybersecurity Studies, Casla Institute In the first week of January 2024, hackers allegedly ...
+By Carlos G. Sháněl, Director, Center for Cybersecurity Studies, Casla Institute The Biden administration announced on June 20th an immediate ...

 Cybersecurity protects computers, networks, and data from unauthorized access, use, disclosure, disruption, modification, or destruction.
 It involves implementing various measures, technologies, and best practices to safeguard information and mitigate potential risks and threats in the digital realm.